 you still have pain after 7 days of use (or 5 days if treating a child);

-you have a skin rash, ongoing headache, or any redness or swelling; or
+you have a skin rash, ongoing headache, nausea, vomiting, redness or swelling; or

 your symptoms get worse, or if you have any new symptoms.

-Store Tylenol at room temperature away from heat and moisture.
+Store at room temperature away from heat and moisture.

 What happens if I miss a dose?